-In a rare moment of agreement, 97% of Belgians of all ages and regions agree that the government should ensure access to healthy food for everyone because this is a basic human right.
-Firstly the government, and secondly the employers should ensure that everyone in Belgium has access to healthy food.
+In a rare moment of agreement, 97% of Belgians of all ages and regions agree that the government should ensure access to healthy food because this is a basic human right.
+Firstly, the government and employers should ensure everyone in Belgium can access healthy food.

 Key takeaways: